Year of the Tiger: 12 (and Then Some) Timescale Highlights of 2022

 And Then Some

-Timescale Cloud runs in Kubernetes, and this year, we introduced a custom runtime mode for Patroni, ensuring that our customers’ TimescaleDB clusters will not be negatively impacted by etcd failures.
-Due to this work, instances on Timescale Cloud can continue operating safely and smoothly even in adverse runtime networking conditions.
+Timescale runs in Kubernetes, and this year, we introduced a custom runtime mode for Patroni, ensuring that our customers’ TimescaleDB clusters will not be negatively impacted by etcd failures.
+Due to this work, instances on Timescale can continue operating safely and smoothly even in adverse runtime networking conditions.

 We also introduced a new methodology for installing extension updates without downtime and built tools for detecting and mitigating out-of-memory (OOM) errors before they cause trouble.
-This made Timescale Cloud a highly resilient platform, with zero system-wide outages almost every month.
+This made Timescale a highly resilient platform, with zero system-wide outages almost every month.

 And finally, let’s round this blog post off with a few more numbers (because we ♥️ data):